How to get makeup out of carpet

 Step 5

-Repeat as necessary until the stain is gone but be careful not to over-wet the carpet.
+Repeat as necessary until the stain is gone, but be careful not to over-wet the carpet.

-How to remove eyeshadow from carpet
+How to get eyeshadow out of carpet

-Eyeshadow is an oil-based product, which gives it a greasy texture that's notorious for being difficult to remove from surfaces.
+Eyeshadow is an oil-based product, which gives it a greasy texture notorious for being difficult to remove from surfaces.
 This is why we recommend using hydrogen peroxide for this clean-up.

 Step 1: